nkarasiak/MuseoToolBox/README.md

   - Based on Scikit-Learn.
 Allow to use the cross-Validations from Museo ToolBox or from Scikit-Learn and to extract each kappa/confusion matrix from fold.
 Ease the way to predict a raster (just give the raster and the classification file to save and Museo will do everything).

 ## That seems cool, but is there some help to use this ?
-I imagined Museo ToolBox as a tool to promote the use of spatial cross-validation (or validation/training at least by subgroup) and to learn and predict from raster, so of cours I gave a lot of examples : [a complete documentation with a lot of examples is available on readthedocs](https://museotoolbox.readthedocs.org/).
+I imagined Museo ToolBox as a tool to promote the use of spatial cross-validation (or validation/training at least by subgroup) and to learn and predict from raster, so of course I help you : [a complete documentation with a lot of examples is available on readthedocs](https://museotoolbox.readthedocs.org/).

 ## How do I install it ?
 A package will be available on pip :
-`python3 -m pip install MuseoToolBox`
+`python3 -m pip install museotoolbox`

 ## Why this name ?
 As Orfeo ToolBox is one my favorite and most useful library to work with raster data, I choose to name my work as Museo because in ancient Greek religion and myth, [Museo is the son and disciple of Orfeo](https://it.wikipedia.org/wiki/Museo_(autore_mitico)).
 If you want an acronym, let's say MUSEO means 'Multiple Useful Services for Earth Observation'.